ErikJSchmidt/xAI-Proj-M/custom_cnn/ReadMe.md

 # Custom CNNs
 As first step of the project we implement CNN models with pytorch and explore effects of different model shapes.

+## How to run
+- configure parameters in training_config.json as needed
+- run train.py with root dir path as param
+- result is stored in savedmodels folder

 ## Plain18Layer
 We follow descriptions of "Deep Residual Learning for Image Recognition" as closely to construct the plain 18 layer network they described.